-Does your leather repair look obvious after using the Sandpaper-Super-Glue method?
+Does your leather repair look pocked-marked or obvious after using the Sandpaper-Super-Glue method?

 This is typically because too much glue was used.
 Super glue is a rigid medium and not normally suited to flexible materials like upholstery, except in tiny amounts.
 Whether or not any flaps glued down nicely or had to be trimmed away (and left a bigger void), the key in application is to remove the vast majority of glue while wet and sand the rest.